ninofiliu/midi-3d-starter/README.md

 ## How it works

+The web app should

+- Log all MIDI events in the console
+- Display a bunch of blue balls
+- If you press a midi key, a blue ball should turn red
+- If you turn any knob, the balls should shrink or grow

-Just a simple combination of existing technologies:
+It works by doing a simple combination of existing technologies:

 - [Web MIDI](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API), a set of functionalities allowing browsers to directly talk with MIDI controllers
   > **Note**